a773music/sample_browser/README.md

     navigate with arrow keys
     arrow right/left shows/hides dir content
-    to play file press space
-    to edit file , press 'e'
+    to play file press space or return to edit file , press 'e'
     to toggle mark on file , press 'm' to unmark all, press 'u'